-Shortly after Lord Mountbatten’s visit, I had been told that the ‘tatty’ operation order needed updating to make it conform with the current Bomber Command War Standing Operating Procedures.
-Never having been on a main force Victor or Vulcan bomber squadron, I was not aware that such a document existed; however, a photocopy of it arrived in our office by hand of a courier.
-I was never given an opportunity to read the new document, but a couple of days later I was given the job of typing a revised version of Icing.
-It was a long, complicated document and the work took me two whole days.
-I never saw the final version of my handiwork and I have no idea what happened to it.
+When I returned to my HQ FEAF office, I was told that the Icing Operation Order needed updating to make it conform with the current Bomber Command War Standing Operating Procedures.
+Never having been on a main force V-Bomber squadron, I was not aware that such a document existed but a photocopy of it had arrived in our office by hand of a squadron leader courier from HQ Bomber Command.
+I was never given an opportunity to study that highly sensitive document, but a couple of days later I was given the job of typing yet another version of Operation Icing – the revisions having been carried out not by me but by the others in the office.
+Because the result was a long and complicated document, it took me two whole days to type it.

 I and my colleagues were flown from Changi to Gan in a specially tasked Britannia (above: that's me posing for a pic for the family) and we had only a few hours to wait before eight Vulcan bombers arrived in quick succession.
 I imagine few people knew that the Vulcans had left UK, let alone arrived in the Far East, such was the secrecy surrounding anything to do with the V Force in those heady days.
 We each gave a formal briefing to the eight crews about operational matters and then we were flown back to Singapore in the Commander-in-Chief's personal Hastings (my image below).

 Singapore ceased to be a state of Malaysia and became an independent republic on 9 August 1965.
 About then, I and my Victor colleagues in Singapore were sent back to England.
 I assume we were replaced in Singapore by Vulcan aircrew, but I certainly never met any of them.
 My own job as an AEO instructor at Gaydon had, of course, disappeared with the demise of the Valiant months earlier so I was keen to learn my next posting.